zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-staged/obtain-compute-image-19c-staged.md

   ![Instance Configuration](images/instance-configuration.png "Instance Configuration")

-13. Choose one of the following options to configure the network:
+13. In the **Network** section, choose one of the following options:

     - **Option 1 (Recommended)**: Leave the default settings as is to create a new VCN.

     ![Network Configuration](images/network-configuration.png "Network Configuration")

-    - **Option 2**: Select **Use existing VCN** and select an existing VCN and subnet.
+    - **Option 2**: Select **Use existing VCN** and select an existing VCN and subnet in your tenancy.
 You may need to select different compartments to locate these items.
 Your VCN needs to have a public subnet and a routing table configured with an Internet Gateway.
-It also requires an ingress security rule to allow traffic on port 6080 so that you can access your compute instance via a browser.
-See STEP 5 for information on how to configure the security rule.
+It also requires the ingress security rules specified in STEP 1 above.

 14. Click **Next**.